10+ Things To Do In Altea, Spain In One Day

 Where is Altea in Spain?

-Altea is located in the heart of Costa Blanca in the Province of Alicante, in the Valencian Community, close to popular holiday destinations like Benidorm or Alicante, and other beautiful small towns like Calpe, Finestrat, Guadalest, or Villajoyosa.
+Altea is located in the heart of Costa Blanca in the Province of Alicante in the Valencian Community.
+It’s close to nearby popular holiday destinations like Benidorm or Alicante, and other beautiful small towns like Calpe, Finestrat, Guadalest, or Villajoyosa.

 Is Altea worth visiting?

-The answer can’t be any other than: of course, Altea is worth visiting.
-Whitewashed houses, narrow cobbled streets, and stunning beaches with calming sea views… This town has it all!
-Although Altea is quite small, there is plenty to do and see.
+The answer can’t be any other than: of course!
+Whitewashed houses, narrow cobbled streets, and stunning beaches with calming sea views… Although Altea is quite small, there is plenty to do and see and for sure every traveler will find a perfect activity for themself.

 What is Altea known for?